Katze719/new-world-stamina-checker/README.md

 ### 🔔 **Channel Monitoring**
 - Monitors activity in designated channels.
+- Sends notifications when channels have been inactive for too long.

 ### 🏖️ **Absence Tracking**
 - Allows users to submit their absence periods.